-matchPWM
+matchPWM 66

-prior.params A positive numeric vector, which represents the parameters of the Dirichlet con- jugate prior, with names A, C, G, and T. See Details section for more informa- tion. pwm A Position Weight Matrix represented as a numeric matrix with row names A, C, G and T. subject Typically a DNAString object.
-A Views object on a DNAString subject, a MaskedDNAString object, or a single character string, are also supported.
-IUPAC ambiguity letters in subject are ignored (i.e. assigned weight 0) with a warning. min.score The minimum score for counting a match.
-Can be given as a character string containing a percentage (e.g. "85%") of the highest possible score or as a single number. with.score TRUE or FALSE.
+A positive numeric vector, which represents the parameters of the Dirichlet conprior.params jugate prior, with names A, C, G, and T. See Details section for more informapwm

+A Position Weight Matrix represented as a numeric matrix with row names A,

+C, G and T.

+Typically a DNAString object.
+A Views object on a DNAString subject, a subject warning.

+MaskedDNAString object, or a single character string, are also supported.

+IUPAC ambiguity letters in subject are ignored (i.e. assigned weight 0) with a containing a percentage (e.g. "85%") of the highest possible score or as a single with.score TRUE or FALSE.
 If TRUE, then the score of each hit is included in the returned object in a metadata column named score.
-Say the returned object is hits, this metadata column can then be accessed with mcols(hits)\$score. starting.at An integer vector specifying the starting positions of the Position Weight Matrix relatively to the subject.
+Say the returned object is hits, this metadata column can then be accessed with mcols(hits)\$score.

+The minimum score for counting a match.
+Can be given as a character string min.score starting.at An integer vector specifying the starting positions of the Position Weight Matrix relatively to the subject.

 Additional arguments for methods.